britairving/data_analysis_tools/README.md

 # data_analysis_tools
-MATLAB funcitons useful in many applications.
+MATLAB functions useful in many applications.

 makefig.m                       | utility script used to create standard figure.
 Figure characteristics can easily be set such as position, fontsize, fontname, etc.

 makefig_subplots.m              | utility script used to create standard figure with multiple subplots.
-Axes positions and characterisitics very adaptable.
+Axes positions and characteristics very adaptable.

 standard_printfig_highrespng.m  | utility script used to save figures in a standard format.